ALANVF/Star-lang-specification/syntax/top-level-declarations.md

 ```

 Notes:
-- If a type argument appears on the RHS of a direct alias, the alias becomes a [typeclass](https://en.wikipedia.org/wiki/Type_class).
+- If a type variable appears on the RHS of a direct alias, the alias becomes a [typeclass](https://en.wikipedia.org/wiki/Type_class).
+- `noinherit` is only valid for newtypes

 ### Class declaration
 Spec: